 A CDIS provides coexistence services to CMs via interface B2.
 A CM gets coexistence discovery service from a CDIS after it has subscribed to the CDIS coexistence discovery service and has registered to the CDIS.

-The coexistence discovery service provides coexistence set information to the CM for WSOs served by this CM.
+The coexistence discovery service provides coexistence set information to the CM for WSO/GCOs served by this CM.
 Two types of coexistence discovery service are provided by the CDIS to the CM.
-With one type of service, the CM gets coexistence set information only for those WSOs that are served by other CMs.
+With one type of service, the CM gets coexistence set information only for those WSO/GCOs that are served by other CMs.
 This is called inter-CM coexistence discovery.
 In this case, the CM performs intra-CM coexistence discovery by itself.
-With the other type of coexistence discovery service, the CM gets coexistence set information regardless of which CM serves the WSOs in the coexistence set.
+With the other type of coexistence discovery service, the CM gets coexistence set information regardless of which CM serves the WSO/GCOs in the coexistence set.
 In this case the CDIS performs both inter-CM coexistence discovery and intra-CM coexistence discovery.

 Coexistence algorithms